Formula 1: Drive to Survive: Season 6 (2024)

+Season 7 (2025)

 Reception

 The show has received recognition for the additional insight it offers fans, and is credited with attracting new audiences (particularly American) to the sport.
 The condensing of season-long themes into single-episode narratives has drawn praise for adapting "the natural drama of a racing season into a narrative that can encourage a fan to tune into the real thing."

 However, Drive to Survive has been criticized for including fake or misplaced commentary and team radios, staging certain scenes, placing undue importance on test and practice sessions, and over-dramatizing or misrepresenting certain events and relationships within the Formula One paddock.
 The continued criticism from both audiences and drivers led to discussions between Netflix and team managers and between Formula One and drivers.

-Max Verstappen notably boycotted participating in interviews during seasons 2, 3, and 4 due to him believing that the show dramatized some drivers by portraying them as villians and that the show manufactured fake rivalries.
-However, Verstappen confirmed his participation in Season 5 after reaching an agreement with the showrunners of Drive to Survive to "keep it real".
+Max Verstappen refused to participate in interviews for seasons 3 and 4 as he believed that the show dramatized some drivers by portraying them as villains and that the show manufactured fake rivalries.
+However, he participated again in season 5 after reaching an agreement with the producers to "keep it real".

 Awards and nominations

 Spin-offs

-In 2020, a version of Drive to Survive was released on F1 TV based around the 2019 Formula 2 Championship, called Chasing the Dream.
-Subsequent second and third seasons were produced, each covering the 2020 Formula 2 Championship and the 2021 Formula 2 Championship, premiering in 2021 and 2022 respectively.
+In 2020, a series similar to Drive to Survive was released on F1 TV based on the 2019 Formula 2 Championship, called Chasing the Dream.
+Subsequent second and third seasons were produced, each covering the 2020 and 2021 F2 Championships, premiering in 2021 and 2022 respectively.
+The fourth and fifth seasons, based on the 2022 and 2023 F2 Championships, were released on F1 TV as well as free-to-air on YouTube during the respective years.
+Other motorsports series have jumped on the "Drive to Survive train", with Formula E, NASCAR and IndyCar all showing their own respective docuseries.